Study In Germany After SPM or IGCSE: A Complete Guide For Malaysian Students 2025

 • TOEFL

-In most cases, students will need to reach a C1 level in German, which is advanced.
+If the course is offered in German, students will likely need to reach a C1 level in German, which is advanced.
 Here’s a quick guide to the language levels:

 • A1 and A2: Beginner